What is an exclusion and suspension?

-An exclusion is a traumatic event in a child’s life.
-It can bring about feelings of confusion, rejection, fear and uncertainty.
+An exclusion is a traumatic event in a child’s life; it can bring about feelings of confusion, rejection, fear and uncertainty.
 It can change how a child feels about their own worth.
-This young person's guide to permanent exclusion can help them to make sense of what is happening.
+If your child is facing either of these things, this resource about exclusion can help them to make sense of what is happening.

 Types of exclusions